 SHAPING THE EXTERNAL ENVIRONMENT—BEST PRACTICES FOR INDUSTRY

 Health literacy is about the ability to deliver patient communications in an understandable and actionable way.
 We work to integrate health literacy principles into our patient-education materials.
-We launched an internal training program in late 2014, providing clear instructions to the creators of materials on how to implement health-literacy best practices.
-These best practices are derived from recent research in the field of health literacy, as well as from feedback we have already received from health care providers and patients themselves.
-Although this training was designed for creators of patient education in the U.S., it was widely used by employees in other divisions and countries in 2015.
+We have an online training program, providing clear instructions to the creators of materials on how to implement health-literacy best practices.
+These best practices are derived from research in the field of health literacy, as well as from feedback we have received from health care providers and patients themselves.

-We lead the industry in our commitment of resources to health literacy, with a full-time position dedicated to it; a special assignee working as a health literacy reviewer for patient education nearly full-time; and a market researcher spending about half her time on health literacy.
-There are many other champions across the company who have embraced health literacy and lead efforts within their own departments, including our manufacturing and research divisions.
-Although many pharmaceutical companies recognize the importance of health literacy, and have professionals who focus on health literacy as part of their responsibilities, we are one of only two companies in the pharmaceutical industry with a person fully dedicated to health literacy, working both inside and outside of our company to effect change.
+We lead the industry in our commitment of resources to health literacy, with a full-time position dedicated to health literacy since 2012, a health literacy reviewer for patient education and a market researcher.
+There are many other champions across the company who have embraced health literacy and lead efforts within their own functional areas, including manufacturing, research and compliance.

 DEMONSTRATING SCIENTIFIC EXCELLENCE

-To advance key discussions in health literacy, we were part of a small group of NAM Health Literacy Roundtable members who authored two perspective papers in early 2016, “Strategies to Enhance Numeracy Skills” and “Considerations for a New Definition of Health Literacy.”
-They were well received, and by mid-2016 ranked among the top 15 most popular perspective papers ever published by the Institute of Medicine/National Academies.
+To advance key discussions in health literacy, our company was part of a small group of National Academies’ Health Literacy Roundtable members who authored two perspective papers in early 2016, “Strategies to Enhance Numeracy Skills” and “Considerations for a New Definition of Health Literacy” The National Academy of Medicine announced the Top 10 Perspectives of 2016, and the “Considerations” perspective was #5 on the list.

 We collaborate with various stakeholders in policy development for health literacy and support programs that improve the health literacy levels of citizens and patients.